lucror1/InfiniteAnvilUses/README.md

 ## License

-This template is available under the GPLv3 license.
+This mod is available under the GPLv3 license or, at your convenience, any later version.